Residential Fall Protection Safety Talk

-The Occupational Safety and Health Administration (OSHA) requires workers to have a fall protection system when working at the height of six feet or more above a lower level, regardless of the pitch on a roof.
+The Occupational Safety and Health Administration (OSHA) requires workers to have a fall protection system when working at a height of six feet or more above a lower level, regardless of the pitch on a roof.
 Workers face fall hazards in various ways from working around the unguarded edge of a home or building, working from scaffolding to fall hazards related to working from lifts.

 Areas to consider: